-Jason has an established commercial practice and substantial trial experience.
+Jason has a thriving commercial practice and substantial trial experience.
 He regularly appears as sole or junior counsel in both court and international arbitral proceedings and has extensive experience of obtaining freezing injunctions and other urgent relief in the High Court.

 Jason prides himself on being approachable and easy to work with, and has been recognised repeatedly by the legal directories for being diligent (“Hard-working”, “Impresses with how hard he works”), tactically astute (“Very shrewd”), responsive and user-friendly (“responsive and user-friendly”, “very responsive”, “extremely user-friendly”, “he provides a work product that is exceptionally user friendly”), analytical (“Extremely clever and analytical”, “just really impressively clever”, “meticulous and detailed”), a “good team player”, and quick to get on top of complex technical and legal issues (“Impresses with how hard he works and his grasp of the technical and legal arguments in a case”, “He boils things down so they are really easy to understand”, “Gets on top of the material quickly”’, “provides forensic analysis of law and facts”).
 The legal directories also describe Jason as “tenacious”, a “Very impressive and forensic cross-examiner”, “excellent on his feet”, and someone who produces “Superb written work”.

 Before being called to the Bar in 2012, Jason obtained a double-first Class in Law from the University of Cambridge (Fitzwilliam College) and a Distinction on the BCL from the University of Oxford (St Anne’s College), where he came top of his year in Competition Law and was awarded the Monckton Chambers Prize.

 If you are interested in instructing Jason, please contact the clerks.

 Jason accepts instructions in all areas of commercial law.
 His recent experience includes:

 Jason is also presently instructed on a number of cases concerning contractual issues arising out of COVID-19, including force majeure and frustration, and is advising regularly in this area.
 Jason has recently advised a chain of Michelin star restaurants in this respect.